Juphex/flutter_show_more_text_popup/README.md

 # flutter_show_more_text_popup with dynamic height and width

-Flutter widget to show text in popup or overlay container
+Flutter widget to show widgets in popup or overlay container.
+This fork has removed the Text widget and replaced it with a general Widget, thus any widget can be displayed.

 ## Installation